Skip to main content

 G.I.
 Joe: Operation Blackout Game Cover

 G.I.
-Joe: Operation Blackout is a single player and multiplayer shooter game.
+Joe: Operation Blackout is a single player and multiplayer casual shooter game.
 It was developed by IguanaBee and was released on December 14, 2020.
-It received neutral reviews from both critics and players.
+It received neutral reviews from critics and mostly positive reviews from players.

 Skip User Reviews